Tahiromat/histogram_equalization/README.md

 # histogram_equalization
-- [You can reach the paper from link beow] (https://share.streamlit.io/tahiromat/histogram_equalization/app.py)
+- [You can reach the paper from link below] (https://share.streamlit.io/tahiromat/histogram_equalization/app.py)